Paula Abdul Steals The Show At The 2019 Billboard Music Awards Two Weeks After Her Father’s Death

-It might have been a long time since Paula Abdul dropped a new album, but that doesn’t mean we want her to stop performing the hits we all know and love.
+It has been a long time since Paula Abdul dropped a new album, but that doesn’t mean we want her to stop performing the hits we all know and love.

-The 56 years of age entertainer clearly hasn’t aged a day and knows how to put on a stellar performance still.
+The 56-year-old entertainer clearly hasn’t aged a day and knows how to put on a stellar performance still.
 The “Straight Up” hitmaker made a huge impact at the 2019 Billboard Music Awards last night after the passing of her father two weeks ago.
 According to People, the legend said the performance was for her parents.
 Abdul’s mother has also passed away but in 2018.

 “For me, I think if you align yourself in that heart space what you love to do, then you’re on the right path.
 You have to be willing to make sharp left turns and sharp right turns … It’s hard to make it in this business.
 You can’t take things too seriously, and as I get older the more I’m in the moment, the more I appreciate everything that’s going on,” she said to E!
 News at the red carpet pre-show.